-At Willesborough Infant School all children are entitled to a free dinner.
+At Willesborough Infant School all children are entitled to a free school lunch.

 This is because the government pays for every child in Reception, Year One and Year Two to have a 'Universal Free School Meal'.